• Skip to primary navigation

 Health information: Polio, Typhoid: Vaccination recommended

-Yellow Fever: A vaccination certificate is required by all travellers arriving from all countries over one year of age.
+Yellow Fever: A vaccination certificate is required for visitors arriving from infected areas.

 ATM availability: Unavailable.